falcosecurity/falco-website/content/en/docs/rules/custom-rules.md

   LOAD_ERR_YAML_VALIDATE (Error validating internal structure of YAML file): Item has no mapping for key 'output'
   ```

-To enhance your Falco rules further, refer to the [Advanced Rule Syntax](https://falco.org/docs/rules/basic-elements/#advanced-rule-syntax) documentation.
-This resource will provide you with valuable information about additional keys that can be used to augment and customize your Falco rules.
+To enhance your Falco rules further, refer to the [Advanced Rule Syntax](/docs/rules/basic-elements/#advanced-rule-syntax) documentation.
+The [Style Guide of Falco Rules](/docs/rules/style-guide) is also a highly recommended document to ensure your rules are easier to maintain and share with the community.
+These resources will provide you with valuable information about additional keys that can be used to augment and customize your Falco rules.
 Exploring these advanced options will allow you to expand the capabilities and effectiveness of your rules.

 ## Building up the Condition